Refactoring = Substitution + Rewriting: Conclusions and future work

 We have advanced an argument that it is possible to view general refactorings as having a language-independent component, described in the language of function application, and a language-dependent component, materialised by a set of language-specific rewrite rules.
 This description re-frames earlier work of ours on refactoring for API evolution and language schemes.

 We have experimental implementations of the general function refactoring introduced in Section \ref{sec:refac-sub-rewrite} in the Wrangler~\cite{LiThompsonErlang08} refactoring tool for Erlang, where it is materialised as an Erlang \texttt{behaviour}, and in the Rotor~\cite{Rotor} refactoring tool for OCaml.
-It is a short term goal to finalise and deploy these implementations.
+It is a short term goal to finalise and deploy these implementations, as well as articulating the scope and limits of the approach itself.

 This work forms part of a longer-term project to build high assurance refactorings.
 Earlier work on this has concentrated on a formal treatment of (re-)naming in OCaml~\cite{Rotor-PLDI}, and a formalisation of the semantics of Erlang~\cite{formal-seq-erlang}.